 With harvest beginning, it is time to think about the next crop.
-Fall liming allows time for the soil to react before the next summer crop is plant, and takes advantage of the (usually) drier conditions for field operations.
+Fall liming allows time for the soil to react before the next summer crop is planted, and takes advantage of the (usually) drier conditions for field operations.

 Soil pH measures soil acidity, the master variable of soil fertility.
 Technically pH is the concentration of hydrogen . . . → Read More: Fall 2014 Lime Programs

 As you look over your fields this winter, be thankful for the tons of potassium (K) present in every acre.
 It is the most abundant mineral macro-nutrient on earth, which is good because most crops utilize large quantities of it.
 Among other functions in plants, K is involved in the regulation of water uptake and utilization. . . . → Read More: There’s Good News About the Potassium in Your Soil